devedge/devedge.github.io/_posts/2021-02-05-deploying-a-website-to-tor-with-docker-compose.md

 and then recreate it:

-`$ docker-compose up --detach --force-recreate webserver`
+`$ docker-compose up --detach --force-recreate --no-deps webserver`

 ## Nyx Container